lachlandcp/jellyfin-editors-choice-plugin/README.md

 * **Install from distro repositories** - the jellyfin-server will execute as the `jellyfin` user while the web files will be owned by `root`, `www-data`, etc. This can *likely* be fixed by adding the `jellyfin` (or whichever user your main jellyfin server runs as) user to the same group the jellyfin-web folders are owned by.
 You should only do this if they are owned by a group other than root, and will have to lookup how to manage permissions on your specific distro.
 * **Alternatively, the script can manually be added to the index.html as described below.**

 **NOTE: If you manually injected the script tag, you will have to manually inject it on every jellyfin-web update, as the index.html file will get overwritten.
-However, for normal Jellyscrub updates the script tag will not need to be changed as the plugin will return the latest script from /EditorsChoice/script**
+However, for normal updates the script tag will not need to be changed as the plugin will return the latest script from /EditorsChoice/script**

 1. Add https://github.com/lachlandcp/jellyfin-editors-choice-plugin/raw/main/manifest.json as a Jellyfin plugin repository
 2. Install **Editor's Choice** from the repository